MADE FOR SHARING

 Our approach to cooking is straightforward: we are servants to the ingredients.
 (And often, we use familiar ingredients in unfamiliar ways.)

-We have our own garden about two miles from the restaurant, and what’s growing there is what’s on the menu.
+We have our own garden about a mile from the restaurant, and what’s growing there is what’s on the menu.

 We strive to offer a complete experience to all diners, which is why many of our dishes are vegan, veggie-forward, or gluten-free.
 But we’re also enthusiastic about serving a giant BBQ’d beef rib to those who enjoy such things.